ERASMUS+

 Ghana – University of Cape Coast

-❍ Staff mobility for teaching – Incoming: Number of participants = 1 (11 days)
+❍ Staff mobility for teaching – Incoming: Number of participants = 1 (11 days in total)

-❍ Staff mobility for teaching – Outgoing: Number of participants = 1 (10 days)
+❍ Staff mobility for teaching – Outgoing: Number of participants = 1 (10 days in total): This mobility has already been allocated.

-❍ Student mobility for studies – Incoming: Number of participants (1 with fewer opportunities) = 2 (6 months)
+❍ Student mobility for studies – Incoming: Number of participants (1 with fewer opportunities) = 2 (6 months in total)

-❍ Student mobility for studies – Outgoing: Number of participants (1 with fewer opportunities) = 2 (6 months)
+❍ Student mobility for studies – Outgoing: Number of participants (1 with fewer opportunities) = 2 (6 months in total)

 (Region 10) Latin America